ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/01-definitions.md

         friends: List of Person

 Furthermore, many graph problems do not involve modifying the graph, but merely analyzing it.
-This is different from e.g. maps that we have discussed previously, where efficient modification is important.
+This is different from, for example, maps that we have discussed previously, where efficient modification is important.
 For example: we are modelling a tram network of a city as a graph, for a typical travel planning application.
 Here is a rough estimate of the workload of the system: